 Abundant Clinical Education Opportunities

 We affiliate with over twelve hundred clinical sites throughout the country for four required courses that involve hands-on educational experiences in various patient care settings.
-Clinical activities on campus in Ithaca include "grand rounds" elective courses with faculty in the Ithaca campus OT/PT clinic, and a "Center for Life Skills" course for individuals with longstanding neurological conditions at Longview which is a residence for senior citizens adjacent to campus.
+Clinical activities on campus in Ithaca include "grand rounds" elective courses with faculty in the Ithaca campus OT/PT clinic, aquatics and electrodiagnostic electives, a performing arts injury screening clinic, and a "Center for Life Skills" course for interdisciplinary work with individuals having longstanding neurological conditions at Longview which is a residence for senior citizens adjacent to the IC campus.